-A member entitled to a normal retirement benefit shall receive a retirement allowance equal to 3% of the member's average final compensation (as defined in the city code section 40-191), multiplied by years of creditable service for the first 15 years of such creditable service, plus a retirement allowance equal to 3% ( $3\frac{1}{2}\%$ for members who retired prior to October 1, 2010) of member's average final compensation multiplied by the years of creditable service in excess of 15 years, paid in monthly installments.
+A member entitled to a normal retirement benefit shall receive a retirement allowance equal to 3% of the member's average final compensation (as defined in the city code section 40-191), multiplied by years of creditable service for the first 15 years of such creditable service, plus a retirement allowance equal to 3% (31⁄2% for members who retired prior to October 1, 2010) of member's average final compensation multiplied by the years of creditable service in excess of 15 years, paid in monthly installments.

-Effective September 30, 2010, for members who retire or terminate employment with ten or more years of creditable service on or after October 1, 2010, member retirement allowances shall not exceed the lesser of 100% of the member's average final compensation or an annual retirement allowance of \$100,000 as of retirement or DROP entry based on the normal form of benefit in effect on the date of retirement: provided, in no event shall the benefit limitation be less than the lesser of 100% of the member's average final compensation or the member's average final compensation or the member's average final compensation or the normal form of September 30, 2010, determined in accordance with the provisions in effect on September 29, 2010, and based on the normal form of benefit in effect on that date.
+Effective September 30, 2010, for members who retire or terminate employment with ten or more years of creditable service on or after October 1, 2010, member retirement allowances shall not exceed the lesser of 100% of the member's average final compensation or an annual retirement allowance of \$100,000 as of retirement or DROP entry based on the normal form of benefit in effect on the date of retirement: provided, in no event shall the benefit limitation be less than the lesser of 100% of the member's average final compensation or the member's accrued benefit as of September 30, 2010, determined in accordance with the provisions in effect on September 29, 2010, and based on the normal form of benefit in effect on that date.